Certifications We Support

 Whichever reason most closely resembles your current situation, or even if it’s something that wasn’t mentioned, in these instances, all roads tend to point toward the same eventual destination: Change.

+So, can ISO certification be transferred?
 The same rule applies when considering a transfer of ISO certifications or standards from one accredited certification body to another, but keep in mind that change can be a good thing.

-Here are 3 things to take a closer look at before selecting a new registrar to transfer your ISO certifications or quality management systems
+Here are 3 things to take a closer look at before selecting a new registrar to transfer your ISO certifications or quality management systems to:

 In fact, finding a registrar that stresses a simple, straightforward, and “No Surprises” approach toward transfers should be at the top of your list.
 Whenever you’re entering into a new partnership with an accredited certification body, your chosen service provider should take great care in presenting you with processes that are easy to follow, respectful of your time, and simple to execute.

 Additionally, accurate communication and honest expectations are key to both parties’ long-term success together.
-It may have been said best in our past blog post, “Great Expectations: What to Expect from Your Registrar Provider
+It may have been said best in our past blog post, “Great Expectations: What to Expect from Your Registrar Provider”:

 ISO certification itself is a highly communicative process with strict deadlines, so why should your certification body be any different?
 More specifically, shouldn’t one of your registrar’s top priorities be to provide you with timely, consistent, and thoughtful communication when it comes to customer service?
 We think so, particularly when you consider the industry that we’re talking about, and the importance it places on timely execution.

-Look to transfer to a registrar that offers you a dedicated contact, one that can truly get to know your business and can build a stronger relationship.
+Look at an ISO transfer to a registrar that offers you a dedicated contact, one that can truly get to know your business and can build a stronger relationship.
 Also, make sure that they provide a wealth of resources at your disposal, ala - FAQ’s, training documentation or videos, and potentially a customer portal - not only to educate yourself should you so choose, but also to create multiple avenues for customers to communicate and interact.